Food & Dining

 Park Tavern

 This sports bar overlooks Piedmont Park and sits near Midtown’s stretch of the Eastside Beltline.
-Ample outdoor seating makes it ideal for warm weather, and more than 25 TVs will be playing the latest sports, whether it’s March Madness, college football or the Atlanta Braves.
+Ample outdoor seating makes it ideal for warm weather, and more than 25 TVs will be playing the latest sports, whether it’s the World Cup, college football or the Atlanta Braves.
 Park Tavern is also an official Atlanta United Pub Partner.
 Expect a full bar and a food menu featuring wings, sandwiches, tacos, burgers and house favorites like a loaded mac and cheese bowl.

 Go here for: Day drinking, young professional crowd